zhenchengfang/metaProbiotics/README.md

 ## Manuals
 ------------
-Please refer to metaProbiotics.pdf for the detailed metaProbiotics usage.
+Please refer to [metaProbiotics_manual.pdf] () for the detailed metaProbiotics usage.

 ## Overview: three approaches of using metaProbiotics